AdobeDocs/aem-forms-automated-conversion-service.en/help/prefill-submit-forms-automated-forms-conversion-service.md

 privatebeta: true
 ---

-# Recommended data source-based prefill and submit workflows for adaptive forms{#recommended-data-source-btased-prefill-and-submit-workflows-for-adaptive-forms}
+# Recommended data source-based prefill and submit workflows for adaptive forms {#recommended-data-source-btased-prefill-and-submit-workflows-for-adaptive-forms}

 You can use any of the following data sources with adaptive forms converted using Automated Forms Conversion service: